 - The objective justification defence applies to claims for ‘discrimination arising from disability’ under s.15 EqA.
 Claims under s.15 are the focus of this page.
-The defence also applies to indirect discrimination (s.19 EqA) which is less important in the context of disability discrimination.
+The defence also applies to indirect discrimination under s.19 (subject to some differences), but s.19 is less important in the context of disability discrimination.

 - S.15 is very wide.
-There may be a claim for unlawful discrimination under s.15 if the employer (or service provider etc) treats a disabled person unfavourably ‘because of something arising in consequence of’ the disability’.
+There may be a claim under s.15 if the employer (or service provider etc) treats a disabled person unfavourably “because of something arising in consequence of” the disability.
 However the employer has a defence if it did not know (and could not reasonably have been expected to know) of the disability.
-The employer also has the objective justification defence, if it can show its action was a ‘proportionate means of achieving a legitimate aim’.
+The employer also has a defence – the objective justification defence – if it can show its action was a “proportionate means of achieving a legitimate aim”.

-- The employment tribunal (or the County Court etc) conducts a balancing exercise to decide whether the action was a proportionate means of achieving a legitimate aim.
+- The employment tribunal (or County Court etc) conducts a balancing exercise (below) to decide whether the action was a proportionate means of achieving a legitimate aim.
 Was the aim sufficiently important?
-Could the employer’s aim have been achieved by alternative, less discriminatory means, including possible reasonable adjustments?
+Could the employer’s aim have been achieved by alternative, less discriminatory means, including possible reasonable adjustments (below)?
 Does the legitimate aim outweigh the discriminatory effects on the claimant?
-The most important aspect of the test is whether the action was ‘proportionate’.

 - There are some examples below of how the test might apply to communication disabilities.